mmphego/mmphego.github.io/_posts/2018-06-27-how-to-rename-git-branch-locally-and-remotely.md

 - Linux/Ubuntu
 ---

-# How to rename git branch locally and remotely

 Most times I find myself, with the need to rename a git branch I am working on, due to various reasons.